 - NS-Business Card with Dal season ticket

-- NS-Business Card with Traject Vrij season ticket (when travelling outside the specified route)
+- NS-Business Card with Traject Vrij [Any route] season ticket (when travelling outside the specified route)

 NS deemed it unfair that travellers were negatively affected by station layout and decided to do something about it.

 Why are there some stations where travellers have to pass through the gates to transfer between trains?

 These are often stations with shops, catering facilities or toilets outside the gates, which means that transfer travellers can also use them.